Sucuri/sucuri-wordpress-plugin/readme.txt

 = Where do I get support for this plugin? =

-The best place is to engage us via the <a href="https://wordpress.org/support/plugin/sucuri-scanner" target="_blank">Support Forum</a>.
+The best place is to engage us via the <a href="https://wordpress.org/support/plugin/sucuri-scanner" target="_blank" rel="noopener">Support Forum</a>.
 If you are a client, <a href="https://support.sucuri.net/support/?new" target="_blank">you can submit a ticket here</a>.

 = Does your plugin conflict with WordFence? =